risacker/Vulnerable_Machine/README.md

 I have downloaded <b>16.04.1/ version</b> for making this vulnerable machine.

-Step 2: Use virtual box to install this as it is easy to export the OVA file that you later will upload on some CTF platforms.
+Step 2: Use virtual box to install this as it is easy to export the <b>OVA file</b> that you later will upload on some CTF platforms.